 There is no principle for international transfers of personal data.
 This is now dealt with separately in Chapter V of the UK GDPR; Transfers of Personal Data to Third Countries or International Organisations, and:

-There is a new accountability principle; this specifically requires the Data Controller to take responsibility for complying with the principles, and to have appropriate processes and records in place to demonstrate that they comply.
+There is a new accountability principle.
+This specifically requires you to take responsibility for complying with the principles, and to have appropriate processes and records in place to demonstrate that you comply.